 Six CAS Hubs conveniently located across the campus provide students with guidance and support for your course.
 We can signpost you to the person best qualified to deal with your query, whether that is another UCLan service, an academic member of staff or the Students’ Union.

 Careers offers ongoing careers advice and guidance, drop in sessions, online careers support/resources and employer events to support and enhance your employability development throughout your degree along with specialist workshops to help you understand how to excel in the recruitment process whilst at University, for work experience opportunities, and beyond for when working towards gaining a graduate level job upon completion of your degree.

 If you are looking for a friendly atmosphere, advice, information or personal support, you will find them at the University’s Multi-Faith Centre.
 The Centre exists to encourage people in the pursuit and development of their faith and to promote understanding and respect amongst members of different beliefs.

 The Peer Mentoring Service is UCLan’s centralised mentoring service.
 We organise 1-to-1 and e-mentoring support, advice and guidance for students.
 Students can register for a mentor either before they arrive or when they get here.

-The Welfare team offer support to students in crisis or who are facing a difficult time at present.
+The Wellbeing team offer support to students in crisis or who are facing a difficult time at present.
 This can include, but isn’t limited to, addiction, homelessness, sexual assault, domestic violence, finance, accommodation issues, halls and bullying.
 We offer practical support and can make referrals to services internal and external to UCLan.

 The Counselling Service at UCLan is staffed by a team of professionally trained and experienced professionals.
 We offer a free, confidential service to all registered UCLan students throughout the year (except during short periods over the Christmas and Easter breaks).
 Whatever your difficulty you are welcome and will be treated with respect.